-"I didn’t need to do this:" Trump uses emergency declaration speech to make case against himself
+"I didn’t need to do this": Trump uses emergency declaration speech to make case against himself

 President Donald Trump used the speech announcing his decision to invoke emergency powers to fund border wall construction to strengthen the legal arguments against that decision.
-“I didn’t need to do this,” Trump said on Friday about the emergency declaration.
-“But I’d rather do it much faster.”
+“I didn’t need to do this,” Trump said Friday about the emergency declaration, “but I’d rather do it much faster.”

 Likely to be used in future lawsuits: Trump on his national emergency declaration: "I didn't need to do this.
 But I'd rather do it much faster … I just want to get it done faster."
 Via CNN pic.twitter.com/HcPrQdhRJ9